 After lunch, head into the biggest mosque in all of India.
 It’s absolutely humungous!

 Although this is a place of worship, they seem to run a little bit of an industry on tourists and the rules seem to change each time I go.

 Even though my phone and camera were not on the show, they still tried to charge me 300 rupees for entry!

 Don’t worry, if you don’t have appropriate clothing the guys here will give you a floral smock that makes you look like a grandma!

 You should also be aware you may not be able to enter the mosque during prayer time.

 It’s a Baha’i place of worship and is open to everyone from all religions and background and has 27 marble petals to form the shape of a flower.

 The queuing system can be quite intense with people shouting at you in Hindi and ushering you to the side, which I presume meant ‘keep in line’ or ‘move over’.

 When you get inside, just stop, sit down and look up!
 The ceiling and inside of the lotus flower is incredible.

 Shopping in Delhi: Janpath market

 It’s where I go shopping for all my cheap presents to bring back home if I’m stuck for ideas (sorry family and friends haha).

 If you were after more finer gifts, there is a ‘cottage industry emporium’ which is located to the right of the McDonald’s.

 Finish the day at Connaught Place

-If you’re not dead off your feet and want to head in for some kip to fight off the jet lag, I would suggest to go to Connaught place in the evening.
+If you’re not dead off your feet and want to head in for some kip to fight off the jet lag, I would suggest going to Connaught place in the evening.